toniseibold/pypsa-de-import/README.md

 Before running any analysis with scenarios, the rule `build_scenarios` must be executed.
 This will create the file `config/scenarios.automated.yaml` which includes input data and CO2 targets from the IIASA Ariadne database as well as the specifications from the manual scenario file.
 [This file is specified in the default config.yaml via they key `run:scenarios:manual_file` (by default located at `config/scenarios.manual.yaml`)].

-    snakemake -call build_scenarios -f or in case of using the public database
+    snakemake build_scenarios -f
+or in case of using the public database

-    snakemake -call build_scenarios --configfile=config/config.public.yaml -f
+    snakemake build_scenarios --configfile=config/config.public.yaml -f

 Note that the hierarchy of scenario files is the following: `scenarios.automated.yaml` > (any `explicitly specified --configfiles`) > `config.yaml `> `config.default.yaml `Changes in the file `scenarios.manual.yaml `are only taken into account if the rule `build_scenarios` is executed.

-For the first run, open config.yaml and set

-    enable:
-        retrieve: true # set to false once initial data is retrieved
-        retrieve_cutout: true # set to false once initial data is retrieved

-and then run from main repository
+To run the analysis use

-    snakemake -call
+    snakemake ariadne_all

 This will run all analysis steps to reproduce results.

-To generate a PDF of the dependency graph of all steps `build/dag.pdf` run:

-    snakemake -c1 --use-conda -f dag
+If computational resources on your local machine are limit you may decrease the number of cores by adding, e.g. `-c4` to the call.

 ## Repo structure

 * `config`: configuration files
 * `ariadne-data`: Germany specific data from the Ariadne project
-* `workflow`: contains the Snakemake workflow, including the submodule PyPSA-Eur and specific scripts for Germany
+* `scripts`: contains the Python scripts for the workflow, the Germany specific code needed to run this repo is contained in `scripts/pypsa-de`
 * `cutouts`: very large weather data cutouts supplied by atlite library (does not exist initially)
 * `data`: place for raw data (does not exist initially)
 * `resources`: place for intermediate/processing data for the workflow (does not exist initially)
 * `results`: will contain all results (does not exist initially)
+* `logs` and `benchmarks`
+* The `Snakefile` contains the snakemake workflow

-## Differences to PyPSA-EUR
+## Some notable differences to PyPSA-EUR

 - Specific cost assumption for Germany:
   - Gas, Oil, Coal prices